 Connect the controller's network card to the computer using a CAT5 cable with RJ45 connector.
 Follow the instructions above to give the controller a fixed IP address that is compatible with the network settings of the computer.
+On the Security webpage there is also a setting for the Log in Timeout, which is the time limit for the web connection to be idle before requiring the user to log in again.
+Having this setting short is the best protection against unauthorized access.

+Once logged in, the Home page will appear.
 Open a browser and type the numeric Controller IP address in the web page address field.
 The login screen should quickly appear.
 The default user name is admin and the default password is 5555.
 The default View-Only user name is user and default password is 1111.
 These can and should be changed in the Config menu, under Security Settings.